Jaiminmkw/cyber-/README.md

          5. Enable Override high DPI scaling behavior and set it to System.
          6. Click Apply → Restart Arduino IDE.

-2. Second Problem : Fix ESP8266 Driver Not Showing in Device Manager If your ESP8266 is not detected, it could be a driver issue or hardware issue.
+2. Second Problem : Fix ESP8266 Driver Not Showing in Device Manager.
+          If your ESP8266 is not detected, it could be a driver issue or hardware issue.

     Option 1: Check USB Cable & Ports
          - Try a different USB cable (some cables are power-only, no data transfer).